niclaszockt97/easy_follower/README.md

 3. Copy the access_token value (everything after access_token= up to the next &).

-> Note: This is a user access token.
-For production use, you should not ship static tokens inside a public extension.

 ---

 ### 4. Configure the Extension (config.json)